-Finding my "own" art in film took a long time.
-Searching for my medium, I learned to work silver, iron and wood and now have a Master Artisan degree, with a specialization as Propsmaster.
-I got a pyrotechnician' s license for theatre and then worked in the fireworks industry for several years, acquiring even one patent for special effects technology.
+Finding my "own" art in film really took some time.
+Searching for my medium, I learned how to work silver, iron and wood and now have a Master Artisan degree, with a specialization in production design.

 Having some 'crew skills' helps a director immensely: estimating build times or set costs, knowing effect danger zones, seeing where grip equipment fits, having a common language with the specialists speeds things up, and also helps to create respectfull relationships in the team.
 We don't want to talk past each other.

 There is a personal wellbeing aspect too.
 Working with my hands is a great way to relax after hours on excel - which tends to be be main filmmaking tool todays...